-In this section, we discuss the energy dissipation in the limit of high threshold, $E{th} >> kT$ (where Eq.
+In this section we discuss the energy dissipation in the limit of high threshold, $E{th} >> kT$ (where Eq.
 7 holds), and small error probability.
 A full assessment of the energy dissipation needed to run the demon requires consideration of all of its building elements.
-Such analyses have not been common in prior work, because the demon's functional characteristics have usually not been described in sufficient detail.
+Such analyses have not been common in prior work because the demon's functional characteristics have usually not been described in sufficient detail.
 To avoid mistakes caused by such deficiencies, Figure 6 shows the complete functional block scheme required to realize Maxwell's demon.
 A possible physical realization of this scheme is given in Figure 7.

 Figure 6.
-Electrical Maxwell demon showing the block scheme of the building elements for measurement, decision and control.
-The voltmeter and the threshold device create new information, and the rest of the system only processes/utilizes this binary information.
+Electrical Maxwell demon showing a block scheme of the building elements for measurement, decision and control.
+The voltmeter and the threshold device create new information, and the rest of the system only processes or utilizes this binary information.

 Figure 7.
 Possible realization of an electrical Maxwell demon.
-Some of these elements can be joined in other realizations, but the energy dissipation sources described here remain.
+Some of the elements can be joined in other realizations, but the energy dissipation sources described here remain.

 It is important to identify the dominant causes of energy dissipation.
-The first two stages of the Measurement, Decision, Logic and Control unit in Figure 6 are the Amplifier and the Threshold device in Fig. 7, which represent the measurement and decision.
-For example, the output of the Threshold device can be a positive or negative pulse representing the moment when the switch state must be changed from 1 to 2 or from 2 to 1 and triggering the Memory to alter its state accordingly.
-The Memory stores binary, single-bit information-a High or Low value-and these two-bit states signify the actual state (1 or 2) of the switch.
-During a single cycle of the demon, the single-bit information cycles through its two states Low-High-Low or High-Low-High depending on the choice of the designer of the system: whether the Low-bit represents the switch-state 1 and the High-bit the switch-state-2, or vice versa.
+The first two stages of the measurement, decision, logic and control unit in Figure 6 are the amplifier and the threshold device in Fig. 7, which represent the measurement and decision.
+For example, the output of the threshold device can be a positive or negative pulse representing the moment when the switch state must be changed from 1 to 2 or from 2 to 1 and triggering the memory to alter its state accordingly.
+The memory stores binary, single-bit information-a high or low value-and these two-bit states signify the actual state (1 or 2) of the switch.
+During a single cycle of the demon, the single-bit information cycles through its two states low-high-low or high-low-high depending on the choice of the designer of the system: whether the low-bit represents the switch-state 1 and the high-bit the switch-state-2, or vice versa.

-The Reader and Switch Driver device is basically an amplifier system that reads out the memory status and checks the voltage-controlled switches, which either make a connection between the capacitor and point 1 while breaking the former connection to point 2, or vice versa.
+The reader and switch driver device is basically an amplifier system that reads out the memory status and checks the voltage controlled switches, which either make a connection between the capacitor and point 1 while breaking the former connection to point 2, or vice versa.
 Thus these are two electronically controlled switches-between the capacitor and 1 and between the capacitor and 2, respectively-driven in alternate fashion.

-We now consider the elements for handling the binary information and note that-according to Brillouin's negentropy principle [6,7]-the processing of each bit of information will dissipate energy of at least $kT \ln(2)$, and processing with acceptable error probability (<<0.5) will require even greater energy dissipation E_d [9,23].
-Within the correlation time (reciprocal bandwidth) of thermal fluctuations, and in the small-error probability limit [9,23], the lower boundary of energy dissipation can be described by the Rice formula [23].
-The required energy is logarithmically divergent when the error probability goes to zero according to where $\varepsilon << 0.5$ is the bit-error probability during the correlation time τ .
+We now consider the elements for handling the binary information and note that according to Brillouin's negentropy principle [6,7] the processing of each bit of information will dissipate energy of at least $kT \ln(2)$, and processing with acceptable error probability (<<0.5) will require even greater energy dissipation E_d [9,25].
+Within the correlation time (reciprocal bandwidth) of thermal fluctuations and in the small-error probability limit [9,25] the lower boundary of energy dissipation can be described by the Rice formula [25].
+The required energy is logarithmically divergent when the error probability goes to zero according to where $\varepsilon << 0.5$ is the bit error probability during the correlation time τ .
 Demanding the same numerical value of the error probability [9] for a longer cycle time (or clock period) $T_c >> \tau$ makes the energy dissipation increase logarithmically as a result of the additivity of independent errors generated in different non-overlapping correlation time intervals.
-It follows that where ε_c < 0.5 is the bit-error probability during T_c .
+It follows that where ε_c < 0.5 is the bit error probability during T_c .
 Using the result of Eq.
-7, we obtain the following relation for the lowest possible energy dissipation of each binary switching element (transistor, etc) in the demon:
+7 we obtain the following relation for the lowest possible energy dissipation of each binary switching element (transistor, etc) in the demon: